BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Method

 \subsection{Generative augmentation}

-After initial scene reconstruction, we generate a set $\{ G_k^t\}_{k=1}^K$ of $K$ novel views of the scene at selected times $t$, and select a conditioning view and target motion (explained below).
+After initial scene reconstruction, we generate a set $\{ G_k^t\}_{k=1}^K$ of novel views of the scene at selected times $t$ and select a conditioning view and target motion (explained in the following).
 We generate novel views of the dynamic scene at bullet time $t$, assuming that the scene is frozen in time.
-We use a controllable image-to-video diffusion model that is trained to create novel views of the scene given a single image and a text prompt, which is generated by Llama3~\cite{llama3}.
-The conditioning prompt is a highly descriptive image captioning from the original monocular video, which serves as an anchor to be consistent with the original input.
+We use an internal controllable image-to-video diffusion model that is trained to create novel views of the static scene given a single image and a text prompt, which is generated by Llama3~\citep{llama3}.
+This model follows state-of-the-art models in the field and is trained on standard static datasets.
+The conditioning prompt is a highly descriptive image captioning from the input video, which serves as an anchor to be consistent with the input.
 The used generative model also controls the motion by training different models for target motions, such as left and up directions.
 Then, the generated images $\{G_k^t\}_{k=1}^K$ are localized in the scene and used to update the scene with new observations.